Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Results and Discussion

 \subsubsection{\textbf{Feature Analysis}}

-Feature analysis using the Integrated Gradients approach revealed a set of consistent brain connectivity patterns highly discriminative for the classification of ASD across the different preprocessing pipelines which can be observed in Figures \ref{fig:roi_cpac}, \ref{fig:roi_ccs} and \ref{fig:roi_dparsf}.
+Feature analysis using the Integrated Gradients approach revealed a set of consistent brain connectivity patterns highly discriminative for the classification of ASD across the different preprocessing pipelines, one of which can be observed in Figure (\ref{fig:roi_dparsf}).

-Important brain areas (parcellated per the AAL atlas), identified by the interpretation method are shown in columns CCS, CPAC, and DPARSF in Table \ref{tab:brain_regions}.
+Important brain areas (parcellated per the AAL atlas), identified by the interpretation method are shown in columns CCS, CPAC, and DPARSF in Table (\ref{tab:brain_regions}).
 The regions are arranged in descending order of importance score, with their corresponding Brodmann Areas \cite{garey1999brodmann}.
 The most consistently important regions across pipelines are areas 17 (Primary visual cortex) and 18 (Secondary visual cortex), with areas 41 and 42 (Auditory cortex) also showing significance.

 The consensus results across the three pipelines suggest that ROIs involved in visual processing are central to the classification of participants as autistic versus controls.
 The occipital lobe identifies three visual regions of particular importance: the calcarine sulcus, cuneus, and superior occipital gyrus.